oneapi-src/oneDNN/doc/primitives/convolution.md

    support.

 2. **CPU**
-   - Winograd are implemented only for Intel(R) AVX-512 or
-     Intel(R) AVX512-DL Boost instruction sets
+   - Winograd are implemented only for processors with Intel AVX-512 and Intel DL Boost instruction sets
    - Run-time output scales are not supported

 3. **GPU**